-If you are looking for information, advice and support on any aspect of your caring responsibilities then Brent Carers Centre is your first point of contact.
+If you care for someone living with a mental health condition or dementia, or are a young adult carer, and are looking for information, advice and support on any aspect of your caring responsibilities then Brent Carers Centre is your first point of contact.

-Our Brent Carers Hub Service is a single access point for Brent Carers to contact us to seek advice, information and support on any matter relating to their caring role.
-We operate the Hub on behalf of our strategic partner, Brent Council.
+Our Carers Support Service is a single access point for Brent Carers to contact us to seek advice, information and support on any matter relating to their caring role.

 Information and Advice